 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 I wouldn’t ask Martha to bring it if I were you, though.

-You can find more of my thoughts on The Doctor and Martha’s escapades in Doctor Who And The Utopia here.
+You can find more of my thoughts on The Doctor and Martha’s escapades in my look at Doctor Who And The Utopia here.

 Paul Cornell has been a guest on my podcast Looks Unfamiliar, talking about amongst other things Australian sci-fi series Phoenix Five and the BBC’s space-themed Saturday Morning show Outa Space!; you can listen to it here.